kunliu7/Distributed-Q-Algo/README.md

 ### [Brayden Goldstein-Gelb](http://brayden-gg.github.io), [Kun Liu](https://www.linkedin.com/in/kun-liu-0276141a4), [John M. Martyn](https://jmmartyn.github.io), [Hengyun Zhou](https://scholar.google.com/citations?user=XLHpQy8AAAAJ&hl=en), [Yongshan Ding](https://www.yongshanding.com), [Yuan Liu](https://ece.ncsu.edu/people/yliu335/)

 We provide code to simulate the circuit constructions developed in the paper.
+All the code, data and visualizations are in this repository.

+**High-level overview:**
+As mentioned in the paper, to simulate the circuit efficiently, we separate the overall circuit into multiple sub-circuits, and simulate each sub-circuit independently and derive their error distributions.
+Then we can combine the error distributions of the sub-circuits to get the fidelity of the overall circuit.

+**Hardware requirements:**
+All the data used in the paper can be generated on a MacBook Pro with M1 chip and 16GB RAM.

 ## Installation instructions